Anlanther/Anlanther/README.md

 <h3>Curious full-stack developer that likes to experiment with new skills.</h3>

 <p>
-    I have three years of professional experience primarily focused on developing web applications.
+    I have four years of professional experience primarily focused on developing web applications.
 I have created projects using a variety of languages, frameworks, and tools listed below.
 </p>
 <p>
     Even outside of work, my passion is to learn and create.
 Hence why I also have projects in other languages and with other tools available here.
 I also like collaborating and am a firm believer in learning via any form of knowledge exchange.